 - Business-logic level events as well as insert/update/delete/get events have to be stored – it’s not sufficient to just see the database rows that were updated, sometimes high-level operations like “basket checkout”, “bank transfer initiated” or “medical examination performed” need to be stored as well, as they carry more meaning to the business than a bunch of database table updates.

 - The audit-log has to be tamper-proof, i.e. nobody, even system administrators, can alter it without being detected.
 That way the audit log has a more significant legal strength in courts.
 And the business can make certain guarantees to their clients.

 - The audit-log has to be easily searchable and navigable – anyone with proper access (a high-level manager, line manager or even external auditor) can easily see sequences of events that lead to a particular issue

 And when speaking of issues – data manipulation attacks, both from insiders and outside attackers, are a serious threat nowadays.
 Wired has put it in the top security threats prediction for 2016.
 Without taking additional measures, no business is safe from having their data manipulated for the benefit of other parties.
 And often without even detecting that until it’s too late (this is why NIST recommends as well as OWASP recommend using audit logs)

 Last, but not least, public sector entities, as well as regulated businesses, need to comply with a set of security regulations.
 Ticking the “compliance” box may not be that hard, but the liabilities for not protecting customers’/citizens’ data are still a serious risk to be taken into account.

 Speaking of regulations, the General Data Protection Regulation in the EU mandates that every system that processes personal data (which is true for most systems) must have an audit log, and not complying with the regulation may lead to significant fines for any business.

 While many companies think they have audit logs, they are almost never properly protected.
-And as ISO 27001 warns:
+And as one book on ISO 27001 warns: